kmahyyg/YNU2GCalendar/README.md

 If you don't follow those rules, your issue will get **no response and closed directly**.
 I will **NOT** receive(also reply) any request via any IM or Email.

+#### BTW

+Google has a very strong standard applied.
+While I'm programming for this, It all followed the corresponding international standard.